kbseah/learn-teochew/pages/texts/lords_prayer.md

 Three versions are presented below for comparison: the original 1898 version, a revised version in vernacular Teochew by Wong (2015), and the Revised CUV Mandarin version.
 The English translation is from the English Revised Version.

 Source: Simon Wong (2015).
 “Bible Translation of Non-Mandarin Han *Fangyan* (Dialects) in Mainland China: The case of Swatow.” *The Bible Translator*, 66 pp. 24-44.

-(Used with permission)
+(Used by kind courtesy of Mr Simon Wong)

 Contents